hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 db_user | None | Database username.
 Mandatory if db_enabled.
 db_pass | None | Database password.
 Mandatory if db_enabled.
 db_url | None | Database URL.
 Should be of format: `mysql://localhost:3306/hmfpatients`.
 Mandatory if db_enabled.
-ref_genome | Detect | Will attempt to detect reference genome from COBALT output but failing that must be either hg18 or hg38. no_charts | NA | Disables creation of (non-circos) charts
+no_charts | NA | Disables creation of (non-circos) charts

 #### Optional Somatic Fit Arguments